researcher-searcher/researcher-searcher-jgi/README.md

   - return top x noun chunks for a given person
 3. collaboration
   - return most similar person (with/without shared publications)

+### Details

+How to return a person or persons based on sentence matches?
+- reason this might be useful is matching multiple people to a section of text, e.g. multiple sentences

+Current method:
+- create list of scores (either full text or cosine)
+- create weighted average
+- square it

+Issues, people who mention a short phrase, e.g. machine learning, just once may be returned ahead of those who have mentioned it many times.

+### Location

 API - https://bdsn-api.mrcieu.ac.uk/